raveclassic/frp-ts/readme.md

 ## Overview

-This library provides an **experimental** `TypeScript` implementation of an "Applicative Data-Driven Computation" described by [Conal Elliot](http://conal.net/) in his [paper](http://conal.net/papers/data-driven/paper.pdf).
+This library provides a `TypeScript` implementation of an "Applicative Data-Driven Computation" described by [Conal Elliot](http://conal.net/) in his [paper](http://conal.net/papers/data-driven/paper.pdf).

 The implementation: